 - 📌 Cala Saona, the beautiful beach of Formentera

-There is a lovely white beach, tree-lined avenues, a resort reminiscent of a little village.
-That said, you will find plenty of market stalls, a great choice of cafes, and plenty of accommodation alternatives.
+Es Pujols beach is a lovely white sandy beach, tree-lined avenues, a resort reminiscent of a little village.
+That said, you will find plenty of hippy market stalls, a great choice of cafes, and plenty of accommodation alternatives.

 The restaurants overlooking the beach and those in the streets behind are known for their delicious cuisine, Mediterranean style.
-Es Pujols is the top place for nightlife on the Island with plenty of lively bars in the narrow streets behind the beach.
+Es Pujols is the top place for nightlife on the island with plenty of lively bars and pubs in the narrow streets behind the beach.
 Many places are open until the very early hours so you may make a late start each morning.

-Stay in Es Pujols if you enjoy staying close to the beach to enjoy water sports or simply to relax, you want a good choice of accommodation, both hotels, and apartments, you are looking for the best nightlife available on the Island
+Stay in Es Pujols if you are visiting Formentera for the first time; you want a good choice of accommodation, both hotels, and apartments; you are want good nightlife;

 Best Places to stay in Es Pujols:

-Best luxury hotel: Five Flowers Hotel & Spa Formentera This 5-star hotel offers a seasonal outdoor swimming pool, a fitness centre, spa facilities, meeting rooms, buffet breakfast, and free wifi.
+luxury ($$$): Five Flowers Hotel & Spa Formentera This 5-star hotel offers a seasonal outdoor swimming pool, a fitness centre, spa facilities, meeting rooms, buffet breakfast, privare car parking, and free wifi.
 It features elegant and stylish rooms with a desk, a flat-screen TV, USB charger, and HDMI, and a private bathroom with a rain shower, and a high-power hairdryer.

-The southern coast of Formentera has a three mile stretch of lovely sandy beaches.
-Each beach is separated from the next with small coves and rocky sections.
+The southern coast of Formentera has a 6 km stretch of lovely sandy beaches.
+Surrouned by rugged sand dunes and pine forest, each beach is separated from the next with small coves and rocky sections.
 Each stretch of sand has a given name, and there are good access points to each.
 From west to east, they are Mal Pas, Es Ca Mari, Es Raco Fondo, Es Codol Foradat, Es Valencians, Es Arenals, and Es Copinar.